2023 Best Value Legal Professions Master's Degree Schools in Texas

 Texas A&M College Station also made our Best Legal Professions Master’s Degree Schools in Texas list, coming in at #5.

-A rank of #3 on this year’s list means University of Houston is a great value for legal professions students working on their master’s degree.
+The excellent master’s degree programs at University of Houston helped the school earn the #3 place on this year’s ranking of the best value legal professions schools in Texas.
 UH is a fairly large public school located in the large city of Houston.

-The average tuition and fees for an in-state graduate student at TSU are $8,328 a year.
+In-state tuition fees for graduate students at TSU are $8,328 per year.

 The average tuition and fees for an in-state graduate student at St. Mary’s are $19,846 a year.

-Southern Methodist University did quite well in this year’s ranking of the best places for legal professions students to get a master’s degree.
-It came in at #6 on the list.
-Located in the large suburb of Dallas, SMU is a private not-for-profit school with a large student population.
+Southern Methodist University came in at #6 in this year’s edition of the Best Value Legal Professions Master’s Degree Schools in Texas ranking.
+Located in the suburb of Dallas, SMU is a private not-for-profit school with a fairly large student population.

 SMU also claimed a spot on our Best Legal Professions Master’s Degree Schools in Texas list.
 It’s in the top 10% of all schools in this category.